devoutprogrammer/raw_node_mvc_wonderful_pizza/README.md

 1. authentication
 2. Administration
 ### Notes:
-This project uses Object Oriented Programming (OOP) and Functional Programming (FP) heavily.
-By Object Oriented Programming I mean Object Oriented Programming the Javascript way and specifically the ES6 way.
-And by Functional Programming I mean functional programming the Javascript way; specifically the ES6 way.
+This project uses Object-Oriented Programming (OOP) and Functional Programming (FP) heavily.
+What is meant by Object-Oriented Programming is Object-Oriented Programming the Javascript way and specifically the ES6 way.
+What is meant by Functional Programming is Functional Programming the Javascript way; specifically the ES6 way.

 All the front end codes and all the classes of the front end codes inherit a single class or interface:
 ```javascript